CaptainCrouton89/AlariaWiki/Ayblek.md

 Live in [Pyonokraus](Pyonokraus)

 Multi-armed, long lived, completely independent with no family (spawn asexually).
+Previously inhabitants of [Instraxofinum](Instraxofinum).
+Here, they are extremely understimulated, so they seek out places where lots of stuff is going on.

+One was brought back by a traveling mage, and all the ones here now are descendent of the first one.
+They think very fast, and are extremely focused on whatever they set their mind to.
+They tend to set somewhat arbitrary and nonsensical goals for themselves that tend to not make sense to most mortals.

 Multiple arms allow for multiple actions and stuff